Professor of Applied and Computational Mathematics and Control and Dynamical Systems

 Professor of Applied and Computational Mathematics and Bioengineering

-Engineering small conditional DNAs and RNAs for signal transduction in vitro, in situ, and in vivo; computational algorithms for the analysis and design of nucleic acid systems; programmable molecular instruments for readout and regulation of cell state.
+Engineering small conditional DNAs and RNAs for signal transduction in vitro, in situ, and in vivo; computational algorithms for the analysis and design of nucleic acid structures, devices, and systems; programmable molecular technologies for readout and regulation of the state of endogenous biological circuitry.Webpage

 Robert H. Goddard Professor of Aeronautics